Panthanaea/ActivityBot/README.md

 A Discord bot that automatically tags inactive members with an **"inactive"** role and prunes (kicks) members who've held that role too long.

+## Version 1.0
+This bot is debugged and operational now.
+Enjoy!
+If you have a small server (<200 users), you can install my installation from https://discord.com/oauth2/authorize?client_id=1546274433532956712
+If you have a large server with a lot of activity, I recommend following the readme and installing it on your own Oracle Cloud account here: https://signup.cloud.oracle.com/?sourceType=_ref_coc-asset-opcSignIn
+The traffic should be low enough for the free version, but I have not stress tested it yet.
+Here's to more active servers for people.

+## AI vs Human Disclosure
+This bot was coded with help from Claude.ai as my Javascript coding skills are rusty AF.
+If I ever use AI in a build, I will always disclose it as I believe in people having the choice to use or not use something based on AI being used and ***how*** it was used.
+I spent 4 days debugging the code and deploying it on an Oracle Cloud server, so I have done a lot of heavy lifting as the human behind the build.
+I don't take code commissions - want to get that out of the way.
+I'm just not confident enough in my skills for that.
+I hope this bot will help other server owners track inactive users.

 **A member counts as active if they, within the configured time window:**
 - React to a message
 - Post a message